pbmedinaPH/NYC-Taxi-Fare-Prediction/README.md

 In line with the data, we also employ a data-cleaning process to clean the data.
 We impute the outliers after checking it out on a boxplot and we assign a threshold amount to impute the data.
 We also dropped off irrelevant and redundant variables and isolated only the vendorID, passenger count, fare amount, mean distance, mean duration, and rush hour.

 ### Data Analysis and Evaluation
 The multiple linear regression model shows a scatterplot for the actual and predicted value which showcases the predicted fare amount of taxi cab rides with reasonable confidence.
 The 2 linear data points at the left part of the plot are the imputed maximum of $62.50 and the flat rate of $52 for JFK airport trips.
 The overall model has a coefficient of determination of 86.8%.
 By getting the model coefficients, we show that the mean distance has the greatest weight in predicting the outcome of the model which has a mean of $7.13 change for every +1 change in the standard deviation.
-This means that there is approximately a $2 increase for every 1 mile added on the trip.
+This means that there is approximately a $2 increase for every 1 mile added to the trip.

 <img src="images/Actual_VS_Predicted.png" alt="actual vs. preedicted value" width="420" height="400" class="center">
 <img src="images/distribution_residuals.png" alt="Distibution of residuals" width="500" height="400" class="center">